Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Where to Stay in Rhodes

-- 10GR Boutique Hotel & Wine Bar What I loved about 10GR was the unique rooms that were like staying in a wine cave!
+- 10GR Boutique Hotel & Wine Bar What I loved about 10GR was the unique rooms, which made it feel like staying in a wine cave!

 Rhodes is a great starting point to island hop in the Dodecanese Islands!